 As a military veteran, you must also file taxes.
 But you can take advantage of several benefits the government has made available.
 Watch this video to see what you may be eligible to receive.

-Hello, I’m Lisa Lewis from TurboTax, with important news for military veterans.
+Hello, I’m Nick from TurboTax, with important news for military veterans.

-The first thing you should understand is that any pension you receive after retiring from the military is fully taxable and must be reported on your tax return.
+The first thing you should understand is that any pension you receive if you retire from the military is fully taxable and must be reported on your tax return.

 Get every deduction

 TurboTax Deluxe searches more than 350 tax deductions and credits so you get your maximum refund, guaranteed.